-The Devolutions Server and the SQL Server can be installed on the same machine for a small team up to 20 users.
+The Devolutions Server and SQL Server can be installed on the same machine for a small team of up to 20 users.
 Having Devolutions Server and SQL Server on the same machine could result in certain performance issues if you attempt to serve more than 20 users.

-A recommended basic topology consists of two servers, one for the Devolutions Server and one for the SQL Database.
+A recommended basic topology consists of two servers: one for the Devolutions Server and one for the SQL database.
 By doing so, all queries are made by the SQL server and performance is less affected on the application server.

 Database layer only